-The Company has executed a Cooperation and Confidentiality Agreement with the consortium undertaking a Peru Government sponsored study investigating the economic benefits of a proposed railway which would link Strike's Apurimac Iron ore Project to a proposed new multi-user port facility.
-The Company is also investigating opportunities to generate near term cashflow and value from its Peru iron ore assets, to take advantage of current high iron ore prices.
+The Peru Government funded international study consortium has selected the preferred route for the Andahuaylas Railway, which aligns with Strike's previous railway study and would directly link Strike's Apurimac Iron Ore Project directly to a multi-user port.
+The Company continues to investigate opportunities to generate near term cashflow and value from its Peru iron ore assets, to take advantage of current high iron ore prices.